dhfbk/simpitiki/README.md

 ## License

-The Simpitiki corpus is released under the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+The SIMPITIKI corpus is released under the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.